Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 #### Delaware State University
 ##### January 2015 – May 2015; Dover, DE.

-* Aided students with completing projects developed in python & java.
+* Aided learners with completing projects developed in python & java.
 * Assisted with understanding of programming logic.

 ### Undergraduate Researcher